 - Lacks tools for creating basic graphics

-Visme is great alternative to Canva.
-It allows you to create presentation-like graphics for showcasing data or information to your social media audience.
+Visme is a great alternative to Canva.
+It allows you to create presentation graphics for showcasing data or information to your social media audience.

 What does Visme offer?

 - Upload your own images, text and files

 - Export as Powerpoint, PNG, PDF files

 Visme isn’t as packed with templates like Crello and Canva.
 This is the ideal tool for creating nice, data-filled graphics for your audience.

 - Perfect for LinkedIn content and B2B audiences

 - A little clunkier to use than tools like Canva and Crello

 Want to take your content to the level?